jaredly/hindley/Roadmap.md

 - [ ] but now, I want builtins to have a real src. andd. hm.
 I think I want to highlight the component parts of the ... unification. like maybe all sources in the type?
+- [-] ok disabled it, not really into it.

 ##